agencyenterprise/agi-systemic-misalignment/README.md

 ## 🤝 Contributing

-This is a research project focused on AI safety and bias analysis.
+This is a research project focused on AI alignment and bias analysis.
 Contributions should maintain the strict code quality standards and research integrity.

 ### Code Standards